 - What is the significance of Someshwara Temple?

 - What are the timings of Someshwara Temple Mangalore?

 - Which festivals are celebrated at Someshwara Temple?

 - What are some places to visit near Someshwara Temple?

-The temple has mythical history that speaks of legendary time’s right from Trethayuga of Ramayana times.
-The temple was built as is believed by King Kharasura who worshipped Lord Somanatha.
+The Someshwara temple has mythical history that speaks of legendary time’s right from Trethayuga of Ramayana times.
+According to beliefs, King Kharasura who worshipped Lord Somanatha, built the temple.
 He was a relative of Ravaana.
-But historically speaking it was built by Kings of Alupa Dynasty in 10th century A.D.
+But historically speaking, Kings of Alupa Dynasty built the temple in 10th century A.D.

 The temple was under the Administrative rule of Kadambas of Banavasi, and Choula Kings of Ullala of 12th Centrury A.D.
-The two inscriptions found in the temple says that it was renovated in 15th Century A.D. at the time of Vijayanagara King Immadi Devaraya by Rajaguru Sree Kriyashaktri Devavodeya.
+Moreover, the two inscriptions in the temple say that its renovation took place in 15th Century A.D. at the time of Vijayanagara King Immadi Devaraya by Rajaguru Sree Kriyashaktri Devavodeya.